Cities celebrate fashion with night of shopping around world

 High-end retailers have fared well.
 Nordstrom Inc's same-store sales, a key industry gauge that tracks sales at stores open at least a year, rose more than 20 percent last month while Saks Inc and Neiman Marcus Group similarly reported strong quarterly results.

-In August, top U.S. retail chains including Macy's Inc and T.J.
-Maxx owner TJX Cos Inc collectively saw same-store sales rise 3.6. percent, according to an index of major U.S. retailers tracked by Thomson Reuters.
+In August, top U.S. retail chains such as Macy's Inc and T.J.
+Maxx owner TJX Cos Inc saw same-store sales rise 3.6. percent.

 'LONG LINES, ALL THE SAME PARTY'